-Our retail portfolio provides investors exposure to a diversified tenant base of 654 tenants, including supermarket operators, prominent retail anchor tenants and sub-anchor tenants, food and beverage outlets, specialty retailers and the government sector.
+Our retail portfolio provides investors exposure to a diversified tenant base of 669 tenants, including supermarket operators, prominent retail anchor tenants and sub-anchor tenants, food and beverage outlets, specialty retailers and the government sector.
 Our retail tenants include high-quality tenants comprising many leading Mexican and multinational companies or their affiliates, with strong brand recognition in the Mexican market.
 We believe these types of tenants tend to have strong credit quality, and, consequently, more stable lease payment histories.
-Our top ten largest retail tenants (based on Annualized Base Rent and in aggregate across the entire retail portfolio) represented 61.7% of retail GLA and no single tenant (in aggregate across the entire retail more than 18.8% of retail GLA and no single tenant (in aggregate across the entire retail more than 18.2% of retail Annualized Base Rent, as of December 31, 2021.
+Our top ten largest retail tenants (based on Annualized Base Rent and in aggregate across the entire retail portfolio) represented 60.4% of retail leased area and 45.2% of retail Annualized Base Rent, with no single property representing more than 19.0% of retail GLA and no single tenant (in aggregate across the entire retail portfolio) representing more than 18.2% of retail Annualized Base Rent, as of December 31, 2022.

 Strong and Stable Cash Flows.
 Our portfolio is highly stabilized, which we believe provides for visibility of future earnings.
-Our industrial portfolio and retail portfolio have occupancy rates of 96.0% and 90.1%, respectively, in terms of GLA, as of December 31, 2021.
+Our industrial portfolio and retail portfolio have occupancy rates of 97.6% and 90.9%, respectively, in terms of GLA, as of December 31, 2022.
 In addition, the diversification of our portfolio by geography, property size, tenant and sector should reduce the risk of revenue volatility.
-As of December 31, 2021, our industrial portfolio had a total Annualized Base Rent of US\$165.7 million and our retail portfolio had a total Annualized Base Rent of US\$165.7 million.
-Approximately 79.5% of the leases in our portfolio, based on Annualized Base Rent, are denominated in US Dollars, including 92.4% of our industrial leases, with the leases on the remainder of our industrial properties and our retail properties denominated in Pesos.
+As of December 31, 2022, our industrial portfolio had a total Annualized Base Rent of US\$182.2 million and our retail portfolio had a total Annualized Base Rent of US\$40.6 million.
+Approximately 78.2% of the leases in our portfolio, based on Annualized Base Rent, are denominated in US Dollars, including 91.4% of our industrial leases, with the leases on the remainder of our industrial properties and our retail properties denominated in Pesos.
 In addition, the majority of our retail and industrial lease agreements contain annual contractual increases in rent, in most cases tied to inflation, with the applicable index based on the lease currency.
-Moreover, as of December 31, 2021, approximately 98.3% of our industrial leases are "triple-net," based on leased area.
-As of December 31, 2021, the weighted average remaining lease term for our industrial and retail properties, based on Annualized Base Rent, was 3.4 and 3.2 years, respectively.
+Moreover, as of December 31, 2022, approximately 97.4% of our industrial leases are "triple-net," based on leased area.
+As of December 31, 2022, the weighted average remaining lease term for our industrial and retail properties, based on Annualized Base Rent, was 3.4 and 3.0 years, respectively.
 Furthermore, we believe that our strong and stable projected cash flows have allowed us to secure favorable financing terms, which should further enhance the equity yield on our investments.

 Proven Track Record of Sourcing Capital.
 We have demonstrated our ability to raise significant capital through both equity capital markets and loan markets.
-On December 19, 2012, we completed our initial global offering and listing on the Mexican Stock Exchange, raising Ps.14.2 billion (approximately US\$1.1 billion at such time) in gross proceeds (including the proceeds from the subsequent exercise of a related over-allotment option), the second largest ever offering for a Mexican FIBRA, which was complemented with a subsequent equity follow-on offering and a private placement totaling Ps.5.9 billion (approximately US\$443.4 million at such time) in aggregate.
-In addition, we have raised and refinanced in excess of US\$2.6 billion of debt across a diversified range of Mexican and foreign lending institutions, including banks, strategic investors and insurance firms.
+On December 19, 2012, we completed our initial global offering and listing on the Mexican Stock Exchange, raising Ps.
+14.2 billion (approximately US\$1.1 billion at such time) in gross proceeds (including the proceeds from the subsequent exercise of a related over-allotment option), the largest initial public offering for a Mexican FIBRA, which was complemented with a subsequent equity follow-on offering and a private placement totalling Ps.
+5.9 billion (approximately US\$443.4 million at such time) in aggregate.
+In addition, we have raised and refinanced in excess of US\$3.2 billion of debt across a diversified range of Mexican and foreign lending institutions, including banks, strategic investors and insurance firms.